 In general, leases of tangible personal property are considered retail sales and are subject to Colorado sales tax.
 However, a lease for a term of 36 months or less is tax-exempt if the lessor has paid Colorado sales or use tax on the acquisition of the leased property.
-A lessor may submit a completed Lessor Registration for Sales Tax Collection (DR 0440) to the Department to request permission to acquire tangible personal property tax-free on the condition that the lessor agrees to collect sales tax on all lease payments received on the property.
+A lessor may submit a completed "Lessor Registration for Sales Tax Collection" (DR 0440) to the Department to request permission to acquire tangible personal property tax-free on the condition that the lessor agrees to collect sales tax on all lease payments received on the property.
+Forms and instructions are available online at Tax.Colorado.gov/forms-in-number-order.